Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Methods

 \section{Methods}

 This section focuses on introducing a weighting aggregation approach, along with two client selection methods in FL, that are rooted on the theoretical findings mentioned earlier.
 The objective of employing these methods is to enhance the generalization performance of FL.
-Further elaboration on the procedure of the proposed methods can be found in the appendix, providing additional details.